TheBoyMoe/learn-co-exercises/sqlite/04_ORM.md

   DB = {:conn => SQLite3::Database.new('../db/music.db')}
 ```

 We set up a constant, 'DB', to reference a hash that contains the connection to the database.
 The 'lib/song.rb' file is our Song class, it can access the database connection via 'DB[:conn]'.
+You can access the database throughout the app using 'DB[:conn].
 To map a class to a table, create a table whose name is a pluralized version of the class name, and the table column names match the attr_accessor of the class.

 ```sql